Skjoldrun/Skjoldrun.github.io/docs/wpf/dependency-injection-wpf.md

 }
 ```

-THis class gets an interface added and then we extend the Dependency Injection with a ServiceExtension class:
+This class gets an interface added and then we extend the Dependency Injection with a ServiceExtension class:

 ```csharp
 using Microsoft.Extensions.DependencyInjection;